tianputao/Agentic_RAG_LangGraph_AiSearch/cache/README.md

-# Cache Directory
+# Cache Directory (It will be realized in the near future)

-This directory stores temporary cached data to improve application performance. （It will be realized in the near future）
+This directory stores temporary cached data to improve application performance.

 ## Structure
 - `embeddings/` - Cached text embeddings